-We offer a ‘free of charge’ service to source and price different coverage options and only if and when an insurance policy is taken out and paid for, we will receive a commission from the Insurer who has issued the policy.
+We offer a ‘free of charge’ service to source and price options, from a variety of Insurer, and only if and when an insurance policy is taken out we will receive a commission from the Insurer who has issued the policy.

-A Pension Trustee Liability Insurance (PTL) policy provides a vital external resource for reimbursing losses suffered by a Pension Scheme, the Sponsoring Insurers and the Trustees following claims made by third parties alleging Wrongful Acts.
+A Pension Trustee Liability Insurance (PTL) policy provides a vital external resource for reimbursing losses suffered by a Pension Scheme, the Sponsoring Employer and the Trustees following claims made by third parties alleging Wrongful Acts.
 This can include Breach of Trust, Negligence, Misrepresentation or Maladministration.
-Other risks that can be covered include civil fines and penalties imposed by The Pensions Regulator and the cost of defending complaints to the Ombudsman
+Other risks that can be covered include Civil Fines and Penalties imposed by The Pensions Regulator and the cost of defending complaints to the Ombudsman.
+Cover can often include investigations costs in respect of the ICO.

 Click on the above image and download our brochure to learn more about Pension Trustee Liability Insurance.